 Guardrails Are Not Security

 Safe languages protect novice programmers from novice errors.
-But they also impose a tax — one that grows heavier in environments where performance, efficiency, and determinism matter.
+But they also impose a tax — one that grows heavier in environments where performance, efficiency, and security matter.

 Most critically, guardrails encourage a mindset in which developers become dependent on the abstraction rather than mastering the underlying machinery.
 In cybersecurity, that dependency can be fatal.